 Disclosure: I may earn money or products from companies mentioned in this post.
 I only recommend products and services I trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.
 You can learn more here.

 I learned how to make sourdough bread several years ago.
-I started out with an Alaskan Sourdough Starter Culture and got right to learning about sourdough bread.
+That was such a great skill to learn!
+I started out with an Alaskan Sourdough Starter Culture to make my own sourdough starter.
+I finally tweaked my own sourdough bread recipe for perfection.

 Once one had a reliable starter they would maintain it constantly, sometimes throughout generations.
 Some of those starters still exist in the same families, hundreds of years later.
 That’s pretty cool as far as I’m concerned.